KILTprotocol/demo-mobile-wallet/README.md

 ## Specifications

 - Supported devices: iPhone 8 or later model (tested until iPhone X).
-Note that on the iPhone X, FaceID is not supported yet so the passcode is used. **Not tested on Android.**
+Note that on the iPhone X, FaceID is not supported yet so the passcode is used. **Tested on ioS only.
+Not tested on Android.**
 - Prerequisites: A passcode or TouchID should be set up on your device.

 ## Demo flow